rabssm/MeteorRadio/README.md

 Observation data is produced in the directories:
 ```
 ~/radar_data/       Detection FFT data files and audio files
-    Logs/           Log files logging each detection in a variety of formats
+    Logs/           Log files logging each detection in a variety of formats (see available formats below)

     Archive/        Directory for archiving detections of interest
-    Captures/
+    Captures/       Directory for keeping detections of interest
     Junk/           Directory for detections which are of no interest

 ```